 The course is relevant to PhD students and researchers who work with prediction or prognostic factors and would like to gain a better understanding of fundamental concepts and methods applied in prognostic studies.

-We will work with critical appraisal of papers on prognostic factors from different fields of health research and use exercises in STATA to illustrate practical implications of statistical methods with a focus on interpretation of the analyses.
-Model data will be provided for the workshops.
+Teaching is a mixture of online lectures with room for questions and discussions, participants doing critical appraisals of prognostic papers, and exercises (demonstrated in STATA) to illustrate practical implications of statistical methods with a focus on interpretation of the analyses.
+Model data will be provided.

 Lecturers: Alice Kongsted (course leader).
-Associate Professor in the Department of Sports Science and Clinical Biomechanics and a senior researcher at the Nordic Institute of Chiropractic and Clinical Biomechanics.
+Professor in the Department of Sports Science and Clinical Biomechanics, SDU

 Peter Kent.
-Associate Professor School of Physiotherapy and Exercise Science, Curtin University in Perth, Australia and Adjunct Professor at SDU.
+Associate Professor in the School of Physiotherapy and Exercise Science, Curtin University, Perth, Australia

 Eleanor Boyle.
-Associate Professor in the Department of Sports Science and Clinical Biomechanics and an Assistant Professor in the Epidemiology division of Dalla Lana School of Public Health, University of Toronto.
+Associate Professor in in the Department of Sports Science and Clinical Biomechanics, SDU